Looking for the best things to do in Orange Beach?

 Flora-Bama is know for their Bushwacker cocktail, so of course, we had to get a couple!

 It was delicious and refreshing (dang it's hot in Alabama!), but I'm not sure what was in it.
 Ha ha.

 My husband also had oysters from the Oyster Bar, and you can head across the street to Flora-Bama's Ole' River Grill or Yacht Club for more food options, too.

 It was a really unique place, and I'm sure it's even more fun on crowded summer evenings!

-My second day in Orange Beach was spent biking the Hugh S. Branyon Backcountry Trail.
+My second day in this wonderful beach destination was spent biking the Hugh S. Branyon Backcountry Trail.

-This is definitely one of best things to do in Orange Beach, AL. It was relaxing, fun, and I even got a little exercise in!
+This is definitely one of best things to do in Orange Beach.
+It was relaxing, fun, and I even got a little exercise in!